-Prospects for rice growing were indicated by the survey and in 1952 the Administration established rice research stations at Humpty Doo and at a location known as Sixty Mile, on the Stuart Highway, 60 miles from Darwin.
-From the 1959-60 season, rice research work will be carried out in the Territory by the C.S.I.R.O. at its Coastal Plains Research Station at Middle Point, near Humpty Doo, as well as by the Administration at the Upper Adelaide River Agricultural Experiment Station.
-Because of flooding difficulties in the wet season, rice quarantine for the Northern Territory is carried out by the C.S.I.R.O. at the Kimberley Research Station, Western Australia.
-At the rice research stations, it has been demonstrated that rice can be grown in the Territory but that the main problems are adequate water control and drainage, determination of cultivation techniques in the soil conditions, and the production of suitable rice varieties.
-Since the 1954-55 season, Territory Rice Limited, a firm with Australian and American capital, has been conducting large-scale trials near Humpty Doo to prove its theory that commercial production of rice is possible on the sub-coastal plains of the Territory.
+Prospects for rice growing were indicated by the survey, and in 1952 the Administration established rice research stations at Humpty Doo and at a location known as Sixty Mile, on the Stuart Highway, 60 miles from Darwin.
+Since the 1959-60 season, rice research work on the sub-coastal plains has been carried out in the Territory by the C.S.I.R.O. at its Coastal Plains Research Station at Middle Point, near Humpty Doo.
+The Administration carries out rice investigational work outside the coastal plains at the Upper Adelaide River Agricultural Experiment Station.
+At the rice research stations, it has been demonstrated that rice can be grown in the Territory, but that the main problems are adequate water control and drainage, determination of cultivation techniques in the soil conditions, and the production of suitable rice varieties.
+Territory Rice Limited, a firm with Australian and American capital, carried out commercial scale operations near Humpty Doo from the 1954-55 season until the 1959-60 season.
+Under arrangements with the company, four former employees grew a crop of rice in the 1960-61 season.